tzeikob/javascript-patterns/foundational/callback/README.md

 ### Unpredictable synchronous or asynchronous behavior

 Try to avoid inconsistencies in the behavior of a function which is using a callback, either the callback should always be called synchronously or asynchronously.
 It is considered very bad practice to have a function behave unpredictably mixing synchronous and asynchronous calls to the given callback.
-Let's say we have a `cache` map object and an asynchronous `factorial` function:
+Let's say we have a `cache` map object and an asynchronous `factorial` function, like so:

 ```javascript
 import { factorial } from "math";